 The European Agricultural Fund for Rural Development (EAFRD) is the funding instrument of the second pillar of the EU’s Common Agricultural Policy (CAP) and it is one of the European Structural and Investment Funds (ESIF).
 The EAFRD aims at strengthening the EU’s agriculture, agro-food and forestry sectors, as well as rural areas in general.

 The EAFRD has a total budget of over EUR 96 billion for the period 2014-2020.
 Almost half of this budget is planned for investments, through grants and financial instruments, in agriculture, forestry, environment and natural resources management as well as sustainable development of the rural economy.
-By end of 2016, more than 40 managing authorities carried out ex-ante assessments for financial instruments under the EAFRD and the first real cases, mostly loan funds, are now operational.
+By end of 2018, more than 54 managing authorities carried out ex-ante assessments for financial instruments under the EAFRD and around 25 of them have launched or are preparing, their financial instruments.

 Financial instruments supported by the EAFRD can contribute to the achievement of most of the established EU priorities for rural development, for instance: